albertvila/dotfiles/README.md

  # Albert Vila's Dotfiles

-This is a collection of dotfiles and scripts I use for customizing OS X/Linux to my liking and setting up the software development tools I use on a day-to-day basis.
+This is a collection of dotfiles and scripts I use for customizing OS X to my liking and setting up the software development tools I use on a day-to-day basis.
 It can be cloned anywhere.
 It includes a setup script that creates the symlinks from your home directory to the cloned repository.

 The setup script is smart enough to back up your existing dotfiles into a `~/.dotfiles_old/` directory if you already have any dotfiles.

 I prefer `zsh` as my shell of choice.
 As such, the setup script will install `prezto` and `zsh`.
 If `zsh` is installed, and it is not already configured as the default shell, the setup script will execute a `chsh -s $(which zsh)` command.
 This changes the default shell to zsh, and takes effect as soon as a new zsh is spawned or on next login.

-Check `config.sh` file if you want to know all packages/modules to install and the `lib/os.sh` to know the osx/linux defaults that will be changed.
+Check `config.sh` file if you want to know all packages/modules to install and the `lib/os.sh` to know the osx defaults that will be changed.
 Vim plugins are located in `vim/plugins.vim`.

 The `config.sh` file contains the default packages/modules, it can be extend with a custom file per user, for example I also use the `config_albert.sh` file.

 Recap
 - Setup dotfiles (Note that the first time you ran the setup script it may throw some errors, just run the script twice)
-- Install osx/linux dev packages for brew/pip/npm/gem/yarn/vscode/brew cask/apt and osx/linux defaults
+- Install osx dev packages for brew/pip/npm/gem/yarn/vscode/brew cask and osx defaults
 - Install prezto & zsh as shell (https://github.com/sorin-ionescu/prezto)
 - Shell theme powerlevel10k (https://github.com/romkatv/powerlevel10k)
 - Colors theme solarized (iterm2, gnome-terminal, vim, intellij) (http://ethanschoonover.com/solarized)